Product Liability & Defective Products

 There are other kinds of product defects as well including defective bicycles, exercise equipment, even chairs.
 We all have the right to rely on our senses to believe that a product is fit for its ordinary use and when it doesn’t measure up to those expectations and you get injured as a result of that defect you may have a right to bring a claim.
 Please call me.
 I can discuss that with you.

-I have had cases against gym equipment manufacturers and know the intricacies of product liability law.
-Please contact me if you have been injured due to a defective product.
+Peter Goldstein have had cases against gym equipment manufacturers and know the intricacies of product liability law.
+Please contact like Peter Goldstein as your product liability attorney if you have been injured due to a defective product.